 For example, your Facebook Live webinar or masterclass could be repurposed into mini soundbites that you then distribute on your website or blog.
 Just be sure to use reliable recording software during the Live so you’re sure you get the best sound quality that can later be distributed across different channels.

-Hosting a contest through Facebook Live is a great way to spread awareness about your brand because people want to participate in and get the chance to win prizes.
+Hosting a contest is another of the best Facebook Live examples as it’s a great way to spread awareness about your brand.
+Simply because people want to participate in and get the chance to win prizes.